haririalii/DocumentManagementSystem/README.md

 ### Prerequisites
 -  Install Java 8 from the OpenJDK
 -  Install Node.js from the Node.js website
--  Clone the repo `git clone https://github.com/LukasGud/DocumentManagementSystem`
+-  Clone the repo `git clone https://github.com/haririalii/DocumentManagementSystem.git`

 ### Backend
 - Go to your project folder from your terminal
 - cd dms
-- name your database schema `documentsdb`
+- enter your database information at `src/main/resources/application.properties`
 - Run: `mvnw spring-boot:run`
 - Run SQL script in SQL folder to populate tables with necessary data